-October, 2016.
-I have been an active Postcrossing member now for 18 months.
-One of the most gratifying aspects of this marvelous site is the possibility of "private swaps" which are very much like "pen pal" relationships of the pre-email era.
+For me, one of the gratifying aspects of this marvelous hobby is the possibility of "private swaps" which are very much like "pen pal" relationships of the pre-email era.
 Some last for a few emails and some indefinitely.

 August, 2020: As the pandemic is gripping the world, Postcrossing stands out as a marvelous hobby to immerse myself in.
+By the way, I have laminated some of my favorite received postcard to use as bookmarks.
 I am grateful to the Postcrossing staff for keeping track of the countries we can reliably send postcards to now.

 I continue to enjoy greatly this peace-promoting hobby.
 I have become known at my local post office in Watertown, Massachusetts as "Mister International" which delights me!
 As of April 4th, 2020, my 4,000th postcard has been received in Germany.
 This is a bit of "madness" but I love Postcrossing!